Lost4295/Lost4295/README.md

 <a href="https://discordapp.com/users/349983254373466114" target="blank"><img align="center" src="https://github.com/Lost4295/Lost4295/assets/101065557/67136562-203e-42c6-8c91-469e9fe2f59c" alt="lost4295" height="40" width="40" /></a>
 </p>

-## Currently a student at ESGI, Paris in 3rd year, and a Junior developer at [BNP Paribas](https://group.bnpparibas/)
+## Currently a student at ESGI, Paris in 4th year, and a Junior developer looking for an internship !

 <h3 align="left">Languages and Tools I have worked with :</h3>